aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 #### Asynchronicity

-You also have all the helpers functionalities you could expect from a modern language like `Future`/`async`/`await` keywords that greatly simplifies the state management of asynchonous operations.
+You also have all the helper functionalities you could expect from a modern language like `Future`/`async`/`await` keywords that greatly simplifies the state management of asynchonous operations.

 Here a short example of an HTTP call to a REST api (it should look really familiar to any .NET developer that used `HttpClient`/`Task`/`async`/`await`/`JsonConvert`) :